|

 1.

-CRRA receives and processes over 500 tons of containers and paper
+CRRA receives and processes over 500 tons of bottles, cans, paper and cardboard for recycling at its recycling processing center.

 2.